 Feedback is returned to each student, on the understanding that all marks are provisional until after the Board of Examiners' meeting in June.
-Any students who have failed an assessed piece of work should consult the course unit convener concerned for further feedback.
-Scripts are retained by the Programmes Office as all examined work must be available to the Board of Examiners.
-Marked scripts, however, are available for use in discussions between Course Unit Convenors, Academic Advisers and students.
-Increasingly, assessed work may be marked online using Grademark and once results have been made available, students will be able to access their scripts along with the marker's comments and feedback online via Blackboard.
+Any students who have failed an assessed piece of work should consult the Course Unit Convener concerned for further feedback.
+Assessments, exam scripts and feedback are retained by Postgraduate Programme Administrators as all examined work must be available to the Board of Examiners.
+Marked exam scripts, however, are available for use in discussions between Course Unit Convenors, Academic Advisers and students.
+Assessed work is usually marked online using Grademark and once results have been made available, students will be able to access their scripts along with the marker's comments and feedback online via Blackboard.

 Students may expect the return of marked coursework within 15 working days of the date on which it was submitted.
 In exceptional cases where it is not possible to return work within this timescale, Course Unit Convenors will notify students concerned of the expected return date.
-The University Feedback Policy can be found at:
+The University Feedback Policy can be found at: http://documents.manchester.ac.uk/Doculnfo.aspx?DoclD=6518

-http://documents.manchester.ac.uk/Doculnfo.aspx?DocID=6518